 Students should have completed a rigorous college preparation program, including mathematics (at least through trigonometry), chemistry, and physics.
 Students are usually admitted to the program as freshmen and must be prepared to begin with Calculus I (MATH-UA 121) in the first semester of college.
 Given the highly structured curricula, transfer into the program after the first year is very difficult.
 Students must maintain satisfactory performance and must complete the required courses in a timely fashion to remain in the program.
 Their records are reviewed yearly by a faculty committee.

 Students accepted into the program spend their first three years of study in the College of Arts and Science.
 In the first year at the College, the different curricula require many of the same foundational courses.
-This gives students time to consult with faculty in both CAS and the NYU Polytechnic School of Engineering before committing themselves to a particular science/engineering major combination.
+This gives students time to consult with faculty in both CAS and the NYU Tandon School of Engineering before committing themselves to a particular science/engineering major combination.

-In the first three years of the program, students satisfy their College Core Curriculum requirements (except foreign language) and also take some of the engineering courses in their field of interest.
+In the first three years of the program, students satisfy their College Core Curriculum requirements (except foreign language) and take some of the engineering courses in their field of interest.
 This is also when students select a major area from the CAS disciplines of biology, chemistry, computer science, mathematics, and physics.

-After an orientation program in the spring of the third year, the final two years of study are undertaken at the NYU Tandon School of Engineering in downtown Brooklyn, across the East River and a short subway ride from NYU's Greenwich Village campus.
+After an orientation program in the spring of the third year, the final two years of study are undertaken at the NYU Tandon School of Engineering in downtown Brooklyn, across the East River and a short subway or shuttle bus ride from NYU's Greenwich Village campus.
 Here, students complete the remaining technical courses required for their engineering major.
 Programs in engineering available to students in the dual degree program include chemical and biomolecular engineering, civil engineering, computer engineering, electrical engineering, and mechanical engineering.